-Daily 5 and Reading Cafe
+Daily 5 and Reading CAFE

-For Students Who Have Cracked the Reading Code
+Daily 5 and Reading CAFE For Students Who Have Cracked the Reading Code

-These approaches are not recommended as primary reading instruction for beginning or struggling readers who have not yet mastered decoding.
+However, these approaches are not recommended as primary reading instruction for beginning or struggling readers who have not yet mastered decoding.
 Those students benefit most from explicit, systematic phonics instruction and decodable texts before transitioning to leveled or guided reading frameworks.

 Table of Contents